For more information, check out my posts an antique Butter Mold and Raw Honey Butter.

 Why Make Butter?

 Although many people are trying to cut down on fat by using margarine in place of butter, they may be doing more harm than good.
-Margarine is usually made with hydrogenated oils which are much worse for your health than good, old fashioned fat in the form of butter!
+Margarine is usually made with hydrogenated oils which are much worse for your health than ‘good’ old fashioned fat, in the form of butter.
+(Eat in moderation!)

 Making butter from milk produced by grass fed cows is even better.
 Grass fed cows produce milk rich in CLAs (conjugated linoleic acid) .
 Some sources say that for the best health benefits, you should consume raw dairy products, which also contain beneficial bacteria.
 Make sure that you trust your source of raw milk, or you follow strict cleanliness protocol when milking your own cows.
 Strain and chill milk quickly and store in clean, glass jars.

 How To Make Butter